It is the

 of alleged copyright infringement, and take appropriate actions

-under the Digital Millennium Copyright Act, Title 17, United States
+Digital Millennium Copyright Act, Title 17, United States

 Code, Section 512 ("DMCA").